 - Currently enrolled Carroll University undergraduate students seeking a Bachelor of Science degree in Exercise Science who qualify for the accelerated 3+2 completion plan option (three years of undergraduate study and two years of graduate study).
 These candidates will earn both a BS and MS in five total years.

 - Direct admission (freshman or sophomore level of entry) – Current freshman and sophomore Carroll University undergraduate students seeking a Carroll bachelor's degree may apply for direct admission consideration through the Carroll Office of Admission.
-To be considered for direct admission, applicants must complete two semesters of anatomy and physiology with labs (equivalent to Carroll's ANP130 & 140) and apply by May 1st of the spring semester of the freshman and/or sophomore year.
+To be considered for direct admission, applicants must complete two semesters of anatomy and physiology with labs (equivalent to Carroll's ANP130 and 140) and apply by May 1st of the spring semester of the freshman and/or sophomore year.
 Candidates who are granted direct admission must meet the direct admission progression requirements.
-Download the 'Direct Admission Criteria & Instructions' below for specific direct admission details and instructions.
+Download the 'Direct Admission Criteria and Instructions' below for specific direct admission details and instructions.

 Required application materials